eternalgarden/rzeka/README.md

 📜🧭 The suggested convention is to keep both types in the same `.cs` file suffixed with `RR`, like `GetInventoryRR`.

 Register a handler that answers incoming requests with `Shuttle`.
 Pair it with the [`Ask` extension method](#ask) on the requester side.
-Shuttle stays single-input by design - when a responder needs additional matter context, pull it through `Scry` inside the lambda (see "Multi-context responder" below).
+Shuttle stays single-input by design - when a responder needs additional matter context, pull it through `Scry` inside the lambda (see "Multi-context response" below).

 ```csharp
 // Simple sync query